nidve01/bootstrap/README.md

 5. Default out of the box opinion for an end to end build, test and deploy
 ----

-## Github Configuration (Optional - use the following instructions ONLY in case the automatic registration script fails).
+## Github Configuration
+**Note**: The following instructions opitional ONLY in case the automatic registration script fails.
 There are three primary interfaces to Qubeship.
   * Qubeship GUI application - Qubeship user interface access
   * Qubeship CLI application - Qubeship command line access